jonlpersson/ed-latimore/site/_posts/2020-08-26-19-life-hacks-to-give-you-an-unfair-advantage.md

 permalink: /life-hacks-to-make-life-easier/
 tags:
   - change-your-perspective
+description: >-
-description: Here are 19 life hacks that will help to make your life easier.
+  Here are 19 life hacks that will help you get more out of life.
+These life hacks are my contribution from learning life the hard way.
 image: /assets/images/thumbnails/lifehacks.jpg
 ---
 If you want to make life easier, then you need to learn a few small things that will have a disproportionately large effect.
 These are the little things that you can do to cause more big things to happen in your life.

 You’re supposed to put in 2 and get out 20.

 These little things are often called "life hacks”.
 These life hacks can save time, reduce stress, automate hard tasks, and save you tons of mental energy.
-They cause you to sleep better, make more money, eliminate a lot of stress.&nbsp;
+They cause you to sleep better, make more money, eliminate a lot of stress.

 They are techniques for living that solve existing problems, prevent future ones, and make the process of living more efficient and rewarding.

 In other words, they make your life easier and/or more efficient.
 Oftentimes, a lifehack goes against intuition or commonly accepted solutions for a problem.
-However, many life hacks are just a combination of intentional living, simplifying life, and hard work.&nbsp;
+However, many life hacks are just a combination of intentional living, simplifying life, and hard work.

 In other words, a lifehack helps you get more out of life by helping you to have an easier life.